infocyph/LocalDock/README.md

        |- server
        |- server.bat
 ```
+- The `bin` directory holds executable files
 - The `data` directory holds the data of images for persistence
-- The `logs` directory holds the system logs for each of the images
+- The `logs` directory holds the system logs of images
 - The `ssl` directory is where you should put your ssl certificates for your sites
 - The `conf/php` directory holds the php related configuration files
 - The `sites/apache` directory for the apache site configuration/.conf files (example available in directory)